zeehio/parmap/README-new-release.rst

 - Upload to pypi: :code:`twine  upload dist/*`

 - Upload to conda: Edit :code:`conda.recipe/meta.yaml`.
 Change both the `version` field and the source section.
-Use `conda-build` and upload to anaconda.
+Use `conda-build conda.recipe` and upload to anaconda.

 - Bump the version in :code:`setup.py` to a valid development version (appending :code:`.9000`).
 Update the version and release in